Profile milling with router and milling table - How to mill perfect profiles

 Profile milling is a milling process in which the contour (the profile) of the milling cutter is transferred to the workpiece.
 This is done for visual, haptic or design reasons.

-Profile milling for visual / haptic reasons
+Profile milling for visual or tactile reasons

-• Wooden toys - edges are rounded to reduce the risk of injury
+• Wooden toys – Edges are rounded to reduce the risk of injury

 • Decorative milled profiles give the workpiece an individual look